MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/test.md

 ## Codesign the project
 1. Open **.xcworkspace** from the sample app's folder.
-2. Go to **General** within the .xcodeproj file and changing the information under the **Signing** tabs.
+2. Go to **General** within the .xcodeproj file and change the information under the **Signing** tabs.
+3. Edit the **Bundle Identifier** to match the app ID.
-3. Select **Automatically manage signing** to point to Xcode to a certificate installed on your machine.
+4. Select **Automatically manage signing** to point to Xcode to a certificate installed on your machine.
+Also, be sure to select your team below.
   ![Codesigning](images/Sign_code_ios.png)

 ## Make the test folder
 1. Open a terminal and go to the project directory.